bpetermann/react-native-shopping-cart/README.md

 ## React Native Shopping Cart

-- Just learning react native by rebuilding my [shopping-cart](https://github.com/bpetermann/shopping-cart) project
 - The purpose of this project is to gain familiarity with React Native development through a demo application
-- You can like products, add them to your cart, view a single product and so on.
+- You can like products, add them to your cart, view a single product and so on
+- The component structure is implemented according to atomic design principles
 - Since I don't currently have access to an iOS system, I can't determine how the app will appear on iOS devices

 ### Getting Started